SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ISP mode enables the programming or re-programming of the flash memory using the security bootloader.
 It is possible to direct the security bootloader to boot up in ISP mode by pulling down the GPIO_34 pin with a 4.7K ohms resistor.
 The security bootloader does not initiate the execution of the code when ISP mode is enabled.
 Also, when the application code uses JTAG pins for functionality, entering ISP mode causes the JTAG to be disabled so that the flash may be re-programmed.

-ISP mode is supported via following interfaces:
+ISP mode is supported via the following interfaces:

 | **Interface** |         **Pins**          |
 |---------------| --------------------------|